-The building is owned by the village and managed by a committee of Trustees, nine of whom are nominated by the organisations who use the Hall and four are elected at the Annual General Meeting; the Trust Deed allows for the co-option of two other trustees.
+The building is owned by the village and managed by a committee of Trustees, nine of whom are nominated by the organisations who use the Hall and four are elected at the Annual General Meeting; the Trust Deed allows for the co-option of three other trustees.
 The local council does not financially support it in any way.

 Memorial Hall History and Background.